MrJellimann/PegasOS/README.md

 ## Compiling Circle/PegasOS

-For a detailed guide on how to set up the cross-compiler and manually compile Circle and/or PegasOS, [refer to the following guide.](https://github.com/MrJellimann/PegasOSDocumentation/Guides/G_CROSSCOMPILE.md)
+For a detailed guide on how to set up the cross-compiler and manually compile Circle and/or PegasOS, [refer to the guide.](https://github.com/MrJellimann/PegasOSDocumentation/Guides/G_CROSSCOMPILE.md)

 We have included a `makefile` that will handle each step of the actual compile for you, however you will still need to install the cross-compiler before it will work.

 PegasOS and Circle
 ======

-For completeness and inclusiveness, the Circle Library Readme is included below from Release 42.
+For completeness and inclusiveness, the Circle Library Readme is included in its entirety below from Release 42.

+---

+---

 Circle
 ======